shirgans/wc-quick-order-access/README.md

-# Quick Order/Subscription Edit Widget for WordPress
+# Quick Order Access Widget for WooCommerce

 A simple plugin for WordPress that adds a widget to the top admin bar for quick access to order/subscription editing.